Ultimate Travel Trailer Maintenance Checklist for DIY RVers [by RVers]

 Electrical Systems and Batteries

 RV Travel Trailer and fifth-wheel electrical systems are very complex.
-Between 12 volt direct current (battery powered), 110 volt shore power, generators, and solar systems there are lot of potential areas to have problems.
+Between 12-volt direct current (battery powered), 110-volt shore power, generators, and solar systems, there are a lot of potential areas to have problems.
 Adding electrical system checks to your travel trailer maintenance checklist is critical to ensure smooth RV travel.

 RV Batteries

-RV’s generally use either lead-acid batteries or lithium ion batteries.
+RV’s generally use either lead-acid batteries or lithium-ion batteries.
 Both of our RVs (travel trailer and fifth-wheel) had lead-acid batteries which are also known as deep-cycle batteries.
-As a RV owner it’s important to you know which type of battery you so you perform the proper maintenance.
+As an RV owner, it’s important to know which type of battery you have so you can perform the proper maintenance.

 RV Batteries tend to get corroded.
 Check yours and keep them clean